Process

 Concept Design

 The options developed and tested during Stage 1 are brought forward and refined through an iterative design process, working towards a single agreed direction by the end of the stage.
-The spatial arrangement, key materials, and overall character of the project are established here.
-The agreed concept design and project brief are signed off at the end of Stage 2 before the project proceeds to Stage 3.
+The arrangement of spaces, key materials, and overall character of the project are established here.

 At this stage: